How to Become a Digital Nomad in Chiang Mai

 Food

-In Chiang Mai, there is a wide range of the quality and low-priced food.
-You can easily have a decent meal for less than $2 at street-side restaurants that are quite literally an extension of the homeowner’s kitchen.
-Or you can have a meal in the heart of Chiang Mai for $25 that would be easily $100 or more in the America.
+In Chiang Mai, there is a wide range of quality food at low prices.
+You can easily have a decent meal for less than US$2 at street-side restaurants that are quite literally an extension of the homeowner’s kitchen.
+Or you can have a meal in the heart of Chiang Mai for US$25 that would easily cost US$100 or more in America.

 Regardless of your appetite or wallet, you can eat for a lot less in Chiang Mai.